0 %

 Design Goals

-1. Separation of concerns: Platform admins and tenant admins have different mental models, responsibilities, and risk profiles.
+1. Clear role boundaries: Platform admins and tenant admins have different mental models, responsibilities, and risk profiles.

-2. High signal, low noise: Admin tools are information-dense by necessity—but must still be scannable, predictable, and safe.
+2. Information clarity: Admin tools are information-dense by necessity - but must still be scannable, predictable, and safe.

 3. Operational efficiency at scale: Actions must support bulk operations, overrides, and auditing without sacrificing clarity.